tharunkamsala/sumofconsecutive/README.md

 # Gleam Parallel Perfect Square Finder

-Hey there! 👋 This is a fun project I built to solve a cool mathematical problem using Gleam and some serious parallel processing magic.

 ## What does this thing do?

 Ever wondered about sequences of consecutive numbers where their squares add up to another perfect square?
 Like how 3² + 4² = 25 = 5²?
 This program finds all such sequences for you, and it does it really fast using multiple cores!